siqb/CarND-Behavioral-Cloning-P3/README.md

 #### This repo includes all required files to run the simulator in autonomous mode

-My project includes the following files:
+This repo contains the following files:

-* model.py containing the script to create and train the model
+* model.py - contains the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py - for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 - contains my pre-trained convolution neural network
-* README.md (the file you are reading right now) summarizing the results
+* README.md - the file you are reading right now summarizing the results
+* data.zip - the dataset which Udacity generoulsy provided for the purpose of validating the architecture
+* training_data.zip - the dataset which I painstakingly collected by hand
+* output_video.mp4 - video of the car _**safely**_ doing a lap around track 1
+* linux_sim.zip - the simulator provided by Udacity for collecting data and driving the vehicle autonomously around the track

 ## How to Run the Model

-This repository comes with trained model which you can directly test using the following command.
+This repository comes with fully trained model which you can directly test using the following command.

     python drive.py model.h5

+After executing this command just launch the simulator and click "Autonomous Mode."
+Then watch the magic begin.

 ### Model Architecture and Training Strategy